Missiles fired from Yemen toward US warship that responded to attack on commercial tanker – KION546

 “Subsequently, five armed individuals debarked the ship and attempted to flee via their small boat,” said the statement posted on social media platform X.

-“The Mason pursued the attackers resulting in their eventual surrender,” the statement added, without identifying the attackers.
+“The Mason pursued the attackers resulting in their eventual surrender,” the statement added.

+The individuals “attempted to access and take control of the ship, but when the combined task force responded they essentially fled.”
+Ryder said a Visit, Board, Search and Seizure (VBSS) team from the Mason pursued the attackers and detained them, before going back to the Mason, clearing the ship and making contact with the crew ensuring they were safe.

-Hours later, at 1:41 a.m. local time on Monday morning, two ballistic missiles were fired from areas controlled by Houthi rebels in Yemen “toward the general location” of the USS Mason and Central Park, the statement said.
+Less than two hours after the Navy’s VBSS team cleared the Central Park – at 1:41 a.m. local time on Monday – two ballistic missiles were fired from areas controlled by Houthi rebels in Yemen “toward the general location” of the USS Mason and Central Park, the statement said.

 “The missiles landed in the Gulf of Aden approximately ten nautical miles from the ships,” the statement said.